 Are HR shared services right for your organization?

-That said, a great HRSS depends on an outstanding self-service HR portal, to provide front-line support and cut down on repetitive admin tasks.
+That said, a great HRSS depends on an outstanding self-service HR portal that leverages the most relevant applications of AI, to provide front-line support and cut down on repetitive admin tasks.
 Want to see how Applaud’s HR platform can help you unlock the power of self-service HR for your business?
 Click here to request a demo.

 Want the big picture on Digital Employee Experience?